BIGJRA/BIGJRA.github.io/rejuv.md

 - Wanna do a test run?
 (Adam +2)
 - Can you two stop?
 (Neutral)

-You’ll be free to explore Terajuma Jungle after a few cutscenes.
+You'll be free to explore Terajuma Jungle after a few cutscenes.

 Terajuma Jungle